darrylwest/node-messaging-commons/README.md

     hub.start();
 ~~~

-This small bit of code gets the message backbone hub started.
+This small bit of code gets the message hub started.
 With a hub in place, you are ready to add producer and consumer channels and exchange messages.

 ## Producer / Publisher